 Medical expenses are defined by the IRS as “the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and for the purpose of affecting any part or function of the body.”
 Publication 502 has a specific list of medical expenses that are deductible as well as a list of specific items that are not deductible.

-Unfortunately, the IRS does not currently provide specific guidance on the deductibility of CBD oil expenses.
+Unfortunately, the IRS does not currently provide specific guidance on CBD oil deductible expenses.
 They do, however, give guidance on medical marijuana and nutritional supplements.